vanibansal175/Robo-race/README.md

 - Controlled wirelessly (RC / signals)
 - Uses motor drivers to control speed + direction
-- Designed to be fast enough for racing (or crashing into walls 😬)
+- Designed to be fast enough for racing

 ---